-From 6th April 2020, an Individual, trust or executor/executrix of an estate who sells a UK residential property may be required to complete a ‘real time’ CGT return and pay any CGT due within 30 days of the completion date of disposal if completion was on or after 27 October 2021 (30 days if completion date was between 6 April 2020 and 26 October 2021).
+From 6th April 2020, an Individual, trust or executor/executrix of an estate who sells a UK residential property may be required to complete a ‘real time’ CGT return and pay any CGT due within 60 days of date of disposal if completion was on or after 27 October 2021 (30 days if completion date was between 6 April 2020 and 26 October 2021).

 This is replacing the previous method of reporting capital gains for UK residential property.
 Previously, this would be reported via your UK self-assessment tax return on the capital gains tax pages for the relevant tax year in which the sale took place, with payment not falling due until 31st January in the following year.

 Under the new reporting regime, the capital gain will still need to be reported on your self-assessment tax return, but this will be supplementary to the real time tax return and the payment of CGT required within 60 days of completion.